The Literature and Comparative Cultures Major

-Welcome back to campus!
-I hope your break was (and continues to be) relaxing and restorative.
-In this letter you’ll find some information about the classes being offered this fall term, as well as a few reminders about requirements for the Major.
+Welcome back to campus and Happy New Year!
+I hope your break was relaxing and restorative.
+In this letter you’ll find some information about the classes being offered this spring, as well as a few reminders about requirements for the Major.

-If you’re a senior, I ask that you keep in mind all deadlines relevant to the senior essay.
-Lindsay Stern, the Senior Essay Coordinator, will provide a calendar of these dates in the coming week.
+If you’re a senior, I ask that you to keep in mind all deadlines relevant to the senior essay (attached).
+Lindsay Stern, the Senior Essay Coordinator, will provide her office hours at a later date.

-Our required course for the major will be offered this semester:
+One of our two required courses for the major will both be offered this semester:

-- LITR 130 “How to Read” with Profs.
-Ramachandran and Hodgkin
+- LITR 140 “How to Compare” with Prof. Sam Hodgkin

 We do recommend that majors and potential majors take care of their requirements as early as possible.

-Let me remind you that all majors who are following the curriculum adopted last fall (that means most of you) are required to take on class during their course of study that devotes significant time to theoretical or methodological matters.
-Some examples of courses being taught this fall that will satisfy this requirement are: “Kant’s Critique of Pure Reason” (GMAN 381); “Literature and Philosophy, Revolution to Romanticism” (LITR 463); “Postcolonial Ecologies” (LITR 461); “Zionism and Literature” (LITR 456): “Heidegger’s Being and Time” (LITR 330); “Saying Goodbye: Meditations on Art, Death and Afterlives, the Bible through Shakespeare and Sor Juan” (LITR 327); “Marxist Theory of Literature” (LITR 317); “Black Feminist Theory” (WGSS 305); “Language, Culture, and Ideology” (ANTH 413); “Language and Power” (PHIL 442).
-I’m happy to discuss any questions you may have taken in the past (it’s always helpful to bring along a syllabus from the course).
+Let me remind you that all majors are required to take one class during their course of study that devotes significant time to theoretical or methodological matters.
+Some examples of courses being taught this spring that will satisfy this requirement are: “Postcolonial Theory and Literature” (LITR 250); “Critical Theories of Science and Religion” (HUMS 463); “Black Queer Performance Studies” (AFAM 361); “The Canon in the Colony” (ENGL 290); “Modernity and the Crisis of Value” (HUMS 288); “Radical Classics” (PLSC 333).
+I’m happy to discuss any questions you may have about whether a given course might satisfy the theory requirement, including a course you may have taken in the past (it’s always helpful to bring along a syllabus from the course).

-Let me also remind you that any literature class, in any department, is potentially eligible for general credit in the LCC Major, whether or not it carries a LITR number.
+Let me also remind you that that any literature class, in any department, is potentially eligible for general credit in the Literature Major, whether or not it carries an LITR number.
 To discuss if a particular class qualifies, please contact me, or stop by my office.

-Finally, I will note that Profs.
-Creswell, Figlerowicz, and Campe will be on leave this term.
+Finally, I will note that Professors Creswell, Figlerowicz, and Fradinger will be on leave this term.